Areas of Emphasis

 In the School of Communication Studies, graduate students can customize their degree program to meet their professional or academic goals.
 All students in the Master of Arts in Communication Studies program complete foundational coursework and a capstone experience.
 The school offers a social and behavioral science oriented M.A. program with the following areas of emphasis:

 Students examine both traditional and new media systems and organizations, intercultural interactions and message and information flows across the world.
-This emphasis includes a Global Experience requirement – a study abroad course or an internship with global reach.

 Read more about the global communication program, its five areas of emphasis and the required courses.